 Pros

-- Helps with cloud vulnerability management in Azure.
-GCP and AWS.
+- Helps with cloud vulnerability management in Azure, GCP, and AWS.

-- Provides real-time intrude alerts.
+- Provides real-time intruder alerts.

 Cons

-- Reports can be more detailed.
+- The reports could be more detailed.

-- Integrations could be expanded.
+- The Integrations could be widened.

 3. Nessus